Blog

 • How to be responsible digital citizens

-Challenges and considerations
+Challenge and considerations

 Although new technologies offer extraordinary opportunities, they also present challenges that centers must address:

-• Equitable device distribution
+• Equitable distribution of devices

 • Reliable connectivity for everyone